falstaff1288/terraform_aws/02-eks-cluster/README.md

 ```
 ### Instructions
 - `make all` to init and plan the infrastructure.
-As a safety mesure, applying the modifications is a different tasks.
+As a safety mesure, applying the modifications is a different task
 - `make apply` to apply the modifications
 - `make kubeconfig` to install the kubeconfig file
 - Enter a kubectl command to confirm that the cluster is up and running